sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 > Depend in the direction of stability

 A component that his hard to change should not depend on volatile components.

-Stability: when a component has many incoming dependencies
+An example would be a component containing business rules depending on the GUI component.

+A component with many incoming dependencies is considered stable.
+It takes a lot of work to change this component.

+##### Stability Metrics

-- Fan-in: Incoming dependencies
+- `Fan-in`: Incoming dependencies
-- Fan-out: Outgoing dependencies
+- `Fan-out`: Outgoing dependencies
-- Instability (I): I = Fan-out / (Fan-in + Fan-out).
+- `I: Instability`: `I = Fan-out / (Fan-in + Fan-out)`.
 Range of 0-1, where 0 is maximally stable, and 1 is maximally unstable

 #### The Stable Abstractions Principle